kkrakovych/database-maven-plugin/README.md

 2. Any release is a set of previously mentioned objects packed in a single compressed zip file.
 3. The release can be deployed into target database by a single script execution.

+## Strategies for delta scripts

+Configuration in pom.xml defines:
+- database
+- schemes if any
+- groups of database objects
+  - type of objects within a group
+  - location of the group in repository

+- location of database objects within repository;
+- location of DDL (Data Definition Language) and DML (Data Manipulation Language) scripts;
+- order for execution of groups of scripts;

+#### Oracle

+0. Fail fast in case of any issue
+1. Execute scripts before source code processing
+2. Execute source code processing
+3. Execute scripts after source code processing

+#### PostgreSQL

+N.B.
+Support for PostgreSQL is very limited at the moment.

+0. Fail fast in case of any issue
+1. Execute scripts processing

 ## How to add the plugin to database maven build

 Add new plugin to build section and set up configuration.